-Throughout Key Stage 1, we follow the NCETM Spines of Learning which helps to teach a broad and challenging curriculum.
+Throughout Key Stage 1, we follow the White Rose Maths Schemes of Learning and supplement this with resources from the NCETM Mastery Documents to teach a broad and challenging curriculum.

 Our Mathematics curriculum provides many opportunities for children to develop confidence and fluency with whole numbers, counting and place value.
 We ensure children explore the concepts first by using practical equipment, such as concrete objects and measuring tools.
 This then supports the children to gain a deeper conceptual understanding before being challenged through tasks and questions to explain their reasoning and solve a range of problems.
 The children are equipped with the skills to recognise shapes and their properties and calculate measures to describe and compare different quantities such as length, mass, capacity/volume, time and money.